AmpersandTarski/documentation/the-command-line-tool/options.md

 ### `--crud-defaults=CRUD`

-Set the default CRUD function for interfaces.
+Set the default CRUD function for services.
 This function is explained in [interface terms]().
 This feature is used temporarily to gain experience with CRUD and learn about its semantics.

 ### `--customizations=DIRECTORY [, DIRECTORY]*`